Can Red Wood Ants Predict Earthquakes?

 They then set up video cameras that monitored the insect's movements, day and night.
 A special software also kept track of any deviation from the normal behavior pattern of the ants.
 What they discovered, was fascinating.

 The ants followed pretty much the same routine every day - Scooting around actively all day, busy with their chores and then resting inside their mounds at night.
-However, right before an earthquake they seemed to break that routine by spending the entire night, loitering outside their mounds.
-Only after the earthquake was over, would they relax and go back to their regular way of life.
-What was even more interesting, is that they didn't not change their behavior for tiny tremors - earthquakes below 2.0, which coincidentally, happens to be the smallest ones humans can feel.
+However, right before an earthquake, they seemed to break that routine by spending the entire night, loitering outside their mounds.
+It was only after the tremor was over, would they relax and go back to their regular way of life.
+What was even more interesting, is that they didn't change their behavior for shakes below the magnitude of 2.0, which coincidentally, happens to be the smallest earthquakes humans can discern.

 Resources: news.yahoo.com, dailymail.co.uk